Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Introduction

 \begin{theorem}[Theorem \ref{thm:trig}] For every $n\geqslant 2$, there exist an ideal triangulation $X_n$ of the twist knot complement $S^3 \setminus K_n$ with $\lfloor \frac{n+4}{2} \rfloor$ tetrahedra and a H-triangulation $Y_n$ of the pair $(S^3,K_n)$ with $\lfloor \frac{n+6}{2} \rfloor$ tetrahedra.
 Moreover, the edges of all these triangulations admit orientations for which no triangle is a cycle. \end{theorem}

 The condition on edge orientations implies that every tetrahedron comes with a full order on its vertices: such a property is needed to define the Teichm\"uller TQFT, see Section~\ref{sec:prelim}.
-Note that in \cite{BB}, this property is called a \textit{branching} on the triangulation (the first of several similarities between the Teichm\"uller TQFT and the Baseilhac-Benedetti quantum hyperbolic invariants).
+Note that in \cite{BB}, this property is called a \textit{branching} on the triangulation (the first of several similarities between the Teichm\"uller TQFT and the Baseilhac--Benedetti quantum hyperbolic invariants).

 To prove Theorem \ref{thm:intro:trig}, we study the cases ``$n$ odd'' and ``$n$ even'' separately.
-In both cases, we use a method introduced by Thurston \cite{Th2} and later developed by Menasco and Kashaev-Luo-Vartanov \cite{Me, KLV}: we start from a diagram of the knot $K_n$ and we obtain a combinatorial description of $S^3$ as a polyhedron glued to itself, where $K_n$ is one particular edge.
+In both cases, we use a method introduced by Thurston \cite{Th2} and later developed by Menasco and Kashaev--Luo--Vartanov \cite{Me, KLV}: we start from a diagram of the knot $K_n$ and we obtain a combinatorial description of $S^3$ as a polyhedron glued to itself, where $K_n$ is one particular edge.
 We then apply a combinatorial trick to reduce the number of edges in the polyhedron, and finally we triangulate it.
-This yields an H-triangulation $Y_n$ of $(S^3,K_n)$, which then gives the ideal triangulation $X_n$ of $S^3 \setminus K_n$ by collapse of the tetrahedron containing the edge $K_n$.
+This yields an H-triangulation $Y_n$ of $(S^3,K_n)$, which then gives the ideal triangulation $X_n$ of $S^3 \setminus K_n$ by {collapsing} the {single} tetrahedron containing the edge $K_n$.

-The numbers $\lfloor \frac{n+4}{2} \rfloor$ in Theorem \ref{thm:intro:trig} give new upper bounds for the Matveev complexities of the manifolds $S^3 \setminus K_n$, and experimental tests on the software \textit{SnapPy} lead us to conjecture that these numbers are actually equal to the Matveev complexities for this family (see Conjecture \ref{conj:matveev}).
+The numbers $\lfloor \frac{n+4}{2} \rfloor$ in Theorem \ref{thm:intro:trig} give new upper bounds for the Matveev complexities of the manifolds $S^3 \setminus K_n$, and experimental tests on the software \textit{SnapPy} lead us to conjecture that these numbers are actually equal to the Matveev complexities for this family (see Conjecture \ref{conj:matveev} and Remark \ref{rem:snappy}).

 \

 In the second part of this paper (Sections \ref{sec:geom} and \ref{sub:even:geom}), we prove the \textit{geometricity} of these new ideal triangulations, which means that their tetrahedra can be endowed with positive dihedral angles corresponding to the complete hyperbolic structure on the underlying hyperbolic $3$-manifold.